hertzmann/hertzmann.github.io/_posts/2021-03-12-lifecycle.md

 A few things worth noting about this process:

 **The process is cumulative.** Even though the cycle seems to be largely over for BigGAN and StyleGAN, the collective knowledge of these tools remains.
-I think the [indeterminate visual aesthetic artists found in them]() will persist in new algorithms.
+For example, when CLIP was released, artists began to play with combining CLIP and BigGAN.
+I think the [indeterminate visual aesthetic aesthetics saw in GANs](https://www.mitpressjournals.org/doi/abs/10.1162/leon_a_01930) will persist in these new algorithms.

 Moreover, **newer experiments mix-and-match ideas from these older ideas**.
 [AI artists are generative artists, and writing code to make art—whether with AI algorithms or not—is a tradition that goes back 60 years.](https://www.artnews.com/art-in-america/features/generative-art-tools-flash-processing-neural-networks-1202674657/).
 BigGAN isn't gone, it's still a tool in the AI artists' toolbox.
 Here are some combinations of tools that were just shared in the past few days: